deepsense-ai/seahorse/docs/_reference/data_sources.md

    <br>

-3. You can use Google Spreadsheet and you Google Service Account credentials to define a Google Spreadsheet Datasource in Seahorse.
+3. You can use Google Spreadsheet and you Google Service Account credentials to define a Google Spreadsheet Data Source in Seahorse.

    <br>
    <div class="align-left-indented">